purescript/registry-dev/README.md

 ## Goals for a PureScript package registry

-Here's a non-comprehensive list of desiderable properties/goals that we'd generally like to achieve when talking of a PureScript registry, and that we think this design covers:
+Here’s a non-comprehensive list of desiderable properties/goals that we’d generally like to achieve when talking of a PureScript registry, and that we think this design covers:
-- **independent**: we're coming from a situation when relying on a third party registry has faulted us, so we'd need something that we can control and possibly host ourselves.
+- **independent**: we’re coming from a situation when relying on a third party registry has faulted us, so we’d need something that we can control and possibly host ourselves.
-- **immutable**: published packages are immutable - once a version has been published then its source code is forever packaged in the tarball uploaded to our storage(s).
+- **immutable**: published packages are immutable — once a version has been published then its source code is forever packaged in the tarball uploaded to our storage(s).
   The only exception is that **unpublishing** will be possible for some time after publishing.
   This goal also directly stems from our experience with Bower, where we were not able to prevent packages from disappearing and/or being altered, since we were not storing the source anywhere, but just pointing to the original location of the source, that we had no control over.
-  This means that with this Registry if your package is building today then you're guaranteed that the packages you're depending on will not disappear.
+  This means that with this Registry if your package is building today then you’re guaranteed that the packages you’re depending on will not disappear.
-- **with content hashes**, so that we're able to support independent storage backends and be sure that the content they serve is the same, and - perhaps most importantly - that its integrity is preserved over time.
+- **with content hashes**, so that we’re able to support independent storage backends and be sure that the content they serve is the same, and — perhaps most importantly — that its integrity is preserved over time.
-- **with version bounds for packages**, so that package authors can control the amount of support that they want to provide for their packages - i.e. allowing a wider range of versions for upstream dependencies means more support.
+- **with version bounds for packages**, so that package authors can control the amount of support that they want to provide for their packages — i.e. allowing a wider range of versions for upstream dependencies means more support.
 - **with a way for trusted editors to publish new versions**, so that under specified conditions faulty bounds/dependencies can be timely corrected if package authors are not around.
 - **ease of publishing a release** is optimized for and entirely automated.
-- package manifests are **declarative**: authors need not to concern themselves with the "how", but just declare properties about their packages.
-E.g. there's no such thing as NPM's `postinstall` and other similar hooks.
+- package manifests are **declarative**: authors need not to concern themselves with the “how” but just declare properties about their packages.
+E.g. there’s no such thing as NPM’s `postinstall` and other similar hooks.
-- **no webserver**: all the software running the Registry is designed in such a way that we don't need to authenticate people ourselves, nor need them to upload anything, nor need to expose any webserver in general.
+- **no webserver**: all the software running the Registry is designed in such a way that we don’t need to authenticate people ourselves, nor need them to upload anything, nor need to expose any webserver in general.
 This greatly reduces the amount of attack surface from the security standpoint.
 - **with first class support for Package Sets**: see the [relevant section for more info](#Package-Sets).